0

 160M

-India's neighbor Bangladesh is just over 58% arable, earning it the highest percentage of arable land in the world in 2016.
+India’s neighbor Bangladesh is just over 58% arable, having earned it with the highest percentage of arable land in the world in 2016.
 Greenland is the largest country with no arable land, while the smallest nation—the small city-state of Vatican City—has none as well.